 Start your exploration of Venice at the famous St. Mark’s Square.
 Visit the illustrious St. Mark’s Basilica and marvel at the hallways of the Doge’s Palace.

-Get lost in the charming alleyways of this romantic city.
-Stop to admire the picturesque Rialto Bridge, or browse the art at the Accademia.
+Get lost in the charming alleyways lining the canals of this romantic city.
+Stop to admire the picturesque Rialto Bridge, or browse the art at the Accademia or the Peggy Guggenheim Collection.
 Optionally, take a meandering gondola ride down the Grand Canal.

 Day 3: Bologna